NoelFB/foster-ts/README.md

 ★ **still very work in progress** ★

-and I'm only working on this slowly in my spare time
+and am only working on this in my spare time!

 ## Goals
  - Simple framework I can use to make gamejam games with